• FAQ

 • A supplies list will be sent out during the summer.

 • A.D.
-Henderson & FAU High School houses an incredible K-12 Counseling Program with counselors and advisors that are ready to help.
+Henderson & FAU High School has an incredible K-12 Counseling Program with school counselors and advisors, and a mental health therapist who are ready to help.
 We also have a partnership with Counseling and Psychological Services (CAPS) at FAU that works with our students.

 • Please find and review all our school policies here .